pkrobinette/dmsuds_steg/README.md

-# DM-SUDS: Sanitizing Hidden Information
+# Sanitizing Hidden Information with Diffusion Models
 These experiments were conducted on a macOS 13.5.2 with an Apple M2 Max processor with 64 GB of memory.

 ## Installation